SharePoint uses templates to define and render the pages that

 navigate through your site.

-A master page also defines regions called content placeholders that are filled in by content from matching regions on page layouts.
-Most commonly, the body of a master page contains just a single content placeholder (named PlaceHolderMain, which is created automatically), and all of the content from a page layout appears inside this one content placeholder (the PlaceHolderMain content placeholder is outlined in red in Figure 3).
+single content placeholder (named PlaceHolderMain, which is created automatically), and all of the content from a page layout appears inside this one content placeholder (the PlaceHolderMain content placeholder is outlined in red in Figure 3).

 When you preview a master page in Design Manager, you see the following message.
 This